tiffzny/tiffzny.github.io/_pages/about.md

 * Telescope Operator & Tour Guide at the [Burke-Gaffney Observatory](https://www.ap.smu.ca/pr/bgo)
 * Planetarium Show Host at the [Discovery Centre](https://thediscoverycentre.ca/)

 I'm into helping others understand things, understanding things, and making things work.
+I also have two dogs, both with space-themed names (Ripley and Kepler).

 Find some blog posts and other information along the top menu, or not, because this website is currently a work-in-progress.